jpthacker/punk-api/README.md

-# Getting Started with Create React App
+# Brewdog 'Punk Api' React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> _A website built with React that uses the 'Punk API' to display Brewdog's back catalogue of beers.
+This application displays the full range of beers and allows the user to easily search and filter by selected criterias and names._ </br>

-## Available Scripts
+#### Available Scripts

 In the project directory, you can run: